- Endodontists perform more than 40,000 root canals every day (that’s 40,000 teeth that we save every day)

 What are Endodontists?

 An endodontist is a dental practitioner specializing in teeth maintenance through endodontic therapy.
 The procedure involves the treatment of the pulp, which is the softer inner tissue of the teeth.
 While all dentists are trained in endodontic treatment and diagnosis, some teeth and gum diseases can be challenging to diagnose and treat.
-That’s probably the reason a general dental practitioner referred you to a specialist in endodontic therapy.
+That’s probably the reason a general dental practitioner referred you to a specialist in endodontics.

-Upon graduating from dental school, an endodontist has to enroll for an advanced course in endodontic therapy.
+Upon graduating from dental school, an endodontist has to enroll for an advanced course in endodontics.
 Aspiring endodontists will study root canal procedures and techniques in depth to aid in treating and diagnosing complicated cases.
 That’s why general dental practitioners often refer to patients with complicated dental issues to a specialist in endodontic therapy.

 What is a Root Canal?

-A specialist in endodontic therapy will first put a patient under anesthesia and then place a sheet of latex around the tooth to isolate it and keep it dry and clean during the treatment.
+A specialist in endodontics will first put a patient under anesthesia and then place a sheet of latex around the tooth to isolate it and keep it dry and clean during the treatment.
 The endodontic treatment takes four steps, but the number of appointments depends on the situation.
 Most cases require a single visit while some can take two or three sessions.
 In any case, visits depend on the degree of treatment difficulty and degree of inflammation or infection.
 The success rate of endodontic therapy or root canal can be as high as 90%.
 However, patients may first have to discuss their success rate with their endodontists before undergoing the procedure.
 You still have options in case endodontic therapy or root canal fails.

 What’s Involved With The Procedure?